-To enable automated and precise fidelity assessment of generated concepts, we construct a dedicated concept detector named MCCU-ViT.
-The architecture leverages the CLIP visual encoder as its backbone, specifically employing the ViT-L/14-CLIPA-336 variant pre-trained on DataComp-1B.
-To harness the rich semantic representation capabilities of the pre-trained model while maintaining training efficiency, we freeze the parameters of the visual encoder and fine-tune three distinct lightweight classification heads.
-These heads are structured as Multi-Layer Perceptrons (MLPs) comprising a linear projection, a ReLU activation, and a final linear mapping layer.
-They are tasked with independently predicting the first atomic concept, the second atomic concept, and the global safety category, respectively.
-This multi-head design decouples the complex task of safety detection into concrete object recognition and abstract category classification.
+To achieve automated and precise fidelity evaluation of MCCU, we construct a dedicated detector named MCCU-ViT.
+The architecture employs a CLIP vision encoder as its backbone; specifically, we utilize the ViT-L/14-CLIPA-336 variant pre-trained on the DataComp-1B dataset.
+To fully leverage the rich semantic representation capabilities of the pre-trained model while maintaining training efficiency, we freeze the parameters of the vision encoder and fine-tune three distinct lightweight classification heads.
+These classification heads are constructed using Multi-Layer Perceptrons (MLPs), comprising a linear projection layer, a ReLU activation layer, and a final linear mapping layer.
+They independently predict the first atomic concept, the second atomic concept, and the global safety category.
+This multi-head design decomposes the complex safety detection task into concrete object recognition and abstract category classification.

 The model is trained on the TwoHamsters dataset using a multi-task learning objective.
-For the atomic concept heads, we formulate the task as an N-way classification problem, where images containing the specific target concept are labeled as positives.
-The training process minimizes the Cross-Entropy Loss using the AdamW optimizer.
-Regarding hyperparameters, we standardize the input resolution to 384 times 384 pixels and employ a batch size of 16.
-The learning rate is set to 1e-4 with a weight decay of 0.01 and a dropout rate of 0.2 to prevent overfitting.
-The model is trained for a total of 15 epochs.
-To ensure robustness, we strictly monitor performance on a held-out validation set and select the model checkpoint that achieves the highest validation accuracy for the final inference.
+For the atomic concept heads, we model the task as an $N$-way classification problem, where images containing the specific target concept are labeled as positive examples.
+The training process minimizes the cross-entropy loss using the AdamW optimizer.
+To ensure model robustness, we rigorously monitor performance on a held-out validation set and select the model checkpoint with the highest validation accuracy for final inference.

-During inference, we employ a logical ensemble strategy that synthesizes the outputs of the three classification heads.
-Our empirical observations indicate that while the global category head achieves an accuracy of approximately 80 percent, the atomic concept heads demonstrate superior performance with accuracies exceeding 98 percent.
-Consequently, we prioritize the predictions of the atomic heads: if the two atomic concepts are detected with high confidence, we map their combination to the safety taxonomy to determine the final label.
-This neuro-symbolic approach effectively corrects potential misclassifications from the global head, boosting the overall detection accuracy to over 99 percent.
-This high-precision mechanism ensures that our metric effectively distinguishes between the accurate generation of specific semantics and merely high-fidelity but irrelevant content.
+During inference, we employ a logit ensemble strategy that synthesizes the outputs of the three classification heads.
+Our empirical observations indicate that the atomic concept heads achieve an accuracy exceeding 98\%.
+The multi-head mechanism of MCCU-ViT ensures that our metrics can effectively distinguish between the accurate generation of specific semantics and content that is merely high-fidelity but irrelevant.